What makes a game good?

 Gameplay is King

 Games require mental and some physical effort.
-If the game isn't fun, people will not want to dedicate effort to it.
+If the game isn't fun, people will leave quickly.
 Fortunately, it only takes a few weeks to implement and test individual mechanics.

 Seduce with art